colinat/Python/basics/chapter-09.md

 ## Summary

-+You've learn classes that provide a means of bundling data and functionality together in Python.
++ You've learn classes that provide a means of bundling data and functionality together in Python.
-+Each class instance can have attributes attached to it.
++ Each class instance can have attributes attached to it.
-+Class instances can also have methods.
++ Class instances can also have methods.

 ---